top of page

 Local authorities in England place increasing emphasis on sustainable development.
 Subdivisions may be required to meet certain energy efficiency and environmental standards, such as achieving a minimum Code for Sustainable Homes rating or incorporating renewable energy technologies.
 It's important to note that these regulations are subject to change, and specific requirements can vary depending on the local planning authority and the scale of the subdivision.
 It's advisable to consult with the local planning department or building control authority to ensure compliance with the relevant building regulations and planning requirements for a property subdivision in England.

-Full planning permission is sought for the subdivision of an existing bed and breakfast/dwelling to allow use as one self-contained holiday let alongside assocated dwellinghouse.
+Full planning permission was sought for the subdivision of an existing bed and breakfast/dwelling to allow use as one self-contained holiday let alongside assocated dwellinghouse.
 Dormer windows are proposed alongside internal alterations.

 The site is located off Cromer Road, Old Hunstanton and comprises a Grade II Listed Building and it's curtilage.